 It is important that anyone working on the situation is properly protected.
 Mold can cause many types of health issues, which is why mold remediation is so important.
 When cleaning up the mold, all exposed areas of skin should be covered and goggles, a filter mask and rubber gloves should be worn.
 Anything that becomes contaminated with the mold during clean-up should be sealed in a plastic bag before removal from the area to prevent contaminating somewhere else.

 There are a number of different methods that can be used to remove the mold from the contaminated area.
-Before beginning any mold remediation work, the area should be sealed off to prevent mold spores travelling to different areas.
+Before beginning any mold remediation work, the area should be sealed off to prevent mold spores traveling to different areas.
 Mold releases spores when it is disturbed, which is why protective measures are so important during mold remediation.
 Wet vacuums, high-efficiency particulate air (HEPA) vacuums and damp wiping with disinfectant are all ways to remove mold.
 Finally, for porous surfaces where the mold may have infiltrated the object, it may have to be discarded.

 Mold remediation can take from hours to days depending on how large the area of contamination is and how wet it is.
 Before removing any protective sealing from an area that has been cleaned, it should be allowed to dry thoroughly.
 This will stop mold particles from re-entering the area and starting to grow all over again while it is still damp.